 7.2300 Transplant center medical director shall be responsible for search management activities and protecting the safety of the recipient.

-Center shall have at least two attending physicians, one of whom may be the medical director, who are licensed and qualified by training and experience in allogeneic hematopoietic cell transplantation.
+Center shall have at least two attending physicians, one of whom may be the medical director.

 7.2410 Adequate clinical training in allogeneic hematopoietic cell transplant shall be defined as a minimum of one year experience in the management of transplant recipients in both the inpatient and outpatient settings.

-7.2420 Attending physicians should be board certified or eligible as specified in 7.2110.
+7.2420 Attending physicians shall be board certified (or non-U.S. equivalent) or eligible as specified in 7.2100.

 7.3000 Personnel